NSO-developer/webui-one-example-trunk-port/README.md

 # NSO example package, simple webui to create a trunk port

 ## Purpose
-Example-trunk-port NSO package demonstrates how the JSON-RPC API and a simple webui can be used in combination with NSO webui-one to create custom applications.
+webui-one-example-trunk-port NSO package demonstrates how the JSON-RPC API and a simple webui can be used in combination with NSO webui-one to create custom applications.
 * This package will set up a simple trunk between two swithces.
 * The package is based on a NSO service template.
 * This application is based on a template for use with Cisco ios devices.